chunlokk/my-insane-esolang/docs/grammar.md

-# Formal Grammar for My Insane Esolang: EmotiLang 😊
+# Formal Grammar for My Insane Esolang: EmotiLang

 ## Overview
 This document defines the formal grammar for **EmotiLang**, an esoteric programming language that uses only emoticons as tokens.
-The language is designed to be expressive while maintaining the whimsical nature of emoticons.

-## Design Philosophy
-- **Emotional State Mapping**: Different emoticon families represent different programming concepts
-- **Visual Intuition**: Emoticons are chosen to visually represent their function
-- **Nested Emotions**: Complex expressions can be built by combining simple emotional states

 ## Lexical Grammar (Tokens)